cjporteo/chess-AI/README.md

 - The decision tree is built in a naive iterative manner, meaning the left-to-right ordering of nodes in the tree isn't ordered in any specific way.
 Constructing the tree looking for *capturing* moves first, for example, would facilitate faster pruning and significant reduction in search time.

 - Well known and researched openings could be hard-coded into the engine.
 Opening theory for chess has been rigorously studied and ideal opens have been well established for quite some time.
-AI only really starts to shine in the mid-game, even if state of the art neural networks.
+AI only really starts to shine in the mid-game, even in state of the art neural networks.

 - This engine is not bug-free.
 Odd things happen sometimes, such as:
 	 - random crashes on piece capture